 How leadership adopts and continues to use the employee app is critical.
 Champions are an important piece of the puzzle, but so are managers.
 If managers actively demonstrate their participation, employees will follow suit.

-Because leadership has a high-level view of what’s going on at the company, an employee mobile app is a great way to keep employees informed.
+Because leadership has a high-level view of what’s going on at the company, an employee app is a great way to keep employees informed.

 We suggest having an editorial calendar of fresh content to engage your workforce.
 Need some suggestions?
 Spotlight one of your employees.
 Or get a manager’s perspective on how they see the company evolving.